usarscotus/legal-directory/frcp/rule_34.md

 &nbsp;&nbsp;&nbsp;&nbsp;(E) Producing the Documents or Electronically Stored Information.
 Unless otherwise stipulated or ordered by the court, these procedures apply to producing documents or electronically stored information:

-(i) A party must produce documents as they are kept in the usual course of business or must organize and label them to correspond to the categories in the request;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) A party must produce documents as they are kept in the usual course of business or must organize and label them to correspond to the categories in the request;

-&nbsp;&nbsp;(ii) If a request does not specify a form for producing electronically stored information, a party must produce it in a form or forms in which it is ordinarily maintained or in a reasonably usable form or forms; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) If a request does not specify a form for producing electronically stored information, a party must produce it in a form or forms in which it is ordinarily maintained or in a reasonably usable form or forms; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) A party need not produce the same electronically stored information in more than one form.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) A party need not produce the same electronically stored information in more than one form.

 (c) Nonparties.
 As provided in Rule 45 , a nonparty may be compelled to produce documents and tangible things or to permit an inspection.